disgustinghuman/huntercoin/betterQt_readme.txt

   The "pending tx monitor" can reroute output from the console command "name_pending" to GUI

   input:
+    middle mouse button       switch tx monitor on (default update interval: 5 seconds)

-    name_pending 5            console command to start with update interval every 5 seconds (console is not available while it runs) middle mouse button       stop it (need 5 seconds to stop) Ctrl+middle mouse button  toggle silent mode
+    name_pending 5            "legacy" console command to start with update interval every 5 seconds (min update interval is 2 seconds, console is not available while it runs)

+    middle mouse button       stop tx monitor

+    Ctrl+middle mouse button  toggle silent mode

     names.txt                 up to 25 player names of "friendly" hunters + distance to trigger alarm.
 Changes are effective after stopping and restarting the tx monitor.
                               - if name is in names.txt, hunters ignore each other for alarm purposes
                               - it's not required that all friendlies are controlled by the same node/wallet

   output:
     small_wave_file.wav      played (by asking the OS to open it) on alarm, must be in same folder as debug.log (not included, windows system sounds work just fine)

     *ALARM*: <name> [<name>]  after all names from names.txt in case of alarm
     <n> min: <name>           after all names from names.txt, longest idle hunter (out of waypoints for n minutes)
     (OK)                      after all names from names.txt, in case of no alarm and no idle hunter x,y->x2,y2               after hunter name, coors currently and expected after next block wp:...                   after hunter name, next waypoint
     tx*<age>:...             after hunter name, value of pendig tx, and how "old" it is CONTACT*<age>            we will be in destruct range with an enemy player after next block.
-If started with "name_pending 5", then "CONTACT*4" or "CONTACT*5" (20 or 25 seconds) is basically seeing the white in their eyes
+If started with update interval of 5 seconds, then "CONTACT*4" or "CONTACT*5" (20 or 25 seconds) is basically seeing the white in their eyes